Vltava: Floods

 The Vltava basin has flooded multiple times throughout recorded history.
 Markers have been created along the banks denoting the water line for notable floods in 1784, 1845, 1890, 1940, and the highest of all in 2002.

 In August of 2002, the basin was heavily affected by the 2002 European floods when the flooded river killed several people and caused massive damage and disruption along its length, including in Prague.
 It left the oldest bridge in Prague, Charles Bridge, seriously weakened, requiring years of work to repair.

 Prague was again flooded in 2013.
 Many locations within the Vltava and Elbe basins were left under water, including the Prague Zoo, but metal barriers were erected along the banks of the Vltava to help protect the historic city centre.

-References in culture, politics and science
+References in culture and science

+In the classic narrative of the golem in Jewish folklore, the mystic Judah Loew ben Bezalel made the artificial giant "out of clay from the banks of the Vltava River and brought it to life through rituals and Hebrew incantations to defend the Prague ghetto from antisemitic attacks and pogroms."

 One of the best-known works of classical music by a Czech composer is Bedřich Smetana's Vltava, sometimes called The Moldau in English.
 It is from the Romantic era of classical music and is a musical description of the river's course through Bohemia.